susom/mhttc/README.md

 This is a template that will get you started to deploy a Flask application on [Google App Engine](https://cloud.google.com/appengine/docs/standard/python3/building-app/writing-web-service)!
-See the [documentation](https://vsoch.github.io/mhttc) to get started.
+See the [documentation](https://github.com/susom/mhttc) to get started.

+Database is hosted on UIT on-premise free or charge.

 ## Questions and TODO

  - what information should go on the front page?
- - does other centers (with only access to projects) mean no access to training resources?

 ## Thanks